Bounce Paint Process Art for Kids

 Bounce paint is a unique painting idea for kids.

 To make this even more interesting, I used primary colors.
-As we bounce, we also mix, making different color combinations all over the kraft paper.
+As we bounce, we mix, making different color combinations throughout the kraft paper.

 And you know how we roll.
 We like to take something simple like painting and give it a little creative twist, just like we did with Paint the Ice and Magic Chalk Paint.

-However, if you are up for a less messy, more traditional painting approach, you’ll want to start with sponge painting and Fall Leaf Painting.
+However, if you prefer a less messy, more traditional painting approach, you can start with sponge painting and Fall Leaf Painting.

-To begin, I searched around for something we haven’t painted with before.
+To begin, I searched around for something we hadn’t painted with before.

 Do you know what I came up with?